2025 Pahalgam attack: International reactions

 On 3 May, the Organisation of Islamic Cooperation (OIC) issued a statement regarding the repercussions of the Pahalgam attack on Muslims in India.
 India rejected the remarks.
 On 17 June, the Financial Action Task Force, which observes the global money laundering and terror financing activities, issued a statement condemning the Pahalgam terrorist attack, noting that such attacks cannot occur "without money and the means to move funds between terrorist supporters".
-Expressing "grave concern" over the incident, the organization noted that such incidents show that terrorists continue to "kill, maim and inspire fear around the world."
-On 2 July 2025, The foreign ministers of QUAD released a joint statement condeming the attack and called for justice without delay.
+Expressing "grave concern" over the incident, the organisation noted that such incidents show that terrorists continue to "kill, maim and inspire fear around the world."
+On 2 July 2025, The foreign ministers of QUAD released a joint statement condemning the attack and called for justice without delay.
 On 6 July 2025, BRICS strongly condemned the attack during the 17th BRICS summit.
-On 1 September 2025, the leaders of the Shanghai Cooperation Organisation strongly condemned the terror attack and "further stated that perpetrators, organizers and sponsors of such attacks must be brought to justice".
+On 1 September 2025, the leaders of the Shanghai Cooperation Organisation strongly condemned the terror attack and "further stated that perpetrators, organisers and sponsors of such attacks must be brought to justice".
 At the IBSA Dialogue Forum the ministers of the three countries condemned the attack.

+During the Sixty First session of UN Human Rights Council, Kashmiri activist Javed Beigh detailed how Lashkar-e-Taiba carried out the attack and targeted civilians for their religious identities while criticising Pakistan and The Resistance Front.

 Pakistan

-Pakistani defence minister Khawaja Asif dismissed the allegations of his country's involvement in the attack, stating it was a homegrown insurgent attack and also said that the attacks may have been orchestrated by India or were a false flag operation, claiming that The Resistance Front could not be considered as perpetrators because they would allegedly no longer exist.
+Pakistani defence minister Khawaja Asif dismissed the allegations of his country's involvement in the attack, stating it was a homegrown insurgent attack and that the attacks may have been orchestrated by India as a false flag operation.
 Post Pahalgam attack the hashtags #IndianFalseFlag and #PahalgamDramaExposed trended briefly on the social media platform X with a majority of posts originating from Pakistan.
 In an interview with Sky News, the defence minister acknowledged that the Pakistani state has a history of funding, training, and supporting terrorist organisations, noting that Pakistan has "done the dirty work for the United States for about three decades.
 And West, including Britain."

 Pakistan deputy prime minister and foreign minister Ishaq Dar said the perpetrators may have been "freedom fighters".
 With regard to TRF initially taking responsibility for the attack, Ishaq Dar stated in the Parliament of Pakistan, "We don't consider TRF illegal.
 Show us proof they carried out the Pahalgam attack.
 Show ownership by TRF.
 We won't accept the allegation."
 Pakistan also successfully opposed mention of TRF in a UNSC release.
 On 26 April, the Senate of Pakistan passed a resolution describing the attack as an "orchestrated campaign to malign Pakistan".
 It also referred to the Indus Water Treaty and India's action regarding it as water terrorism and an act of war.

+Abu Musa Kashmiri, an LeT commander, reportedly stated in a viral video that the attack propelled Pakistan's international standing forward.
+His remarks contradicted Pakistan's previous denials of involvement.
+Kashmiri also suggested that the attack positioned Pakistan as a potential mediator in the 2026 Islamabad Peace Talks between Iran and US.